imbo/imbo/README.markdown

 REST API
 --------
 PHPIMS uses a REST API to manage the images.
-Each image will be identified by a unique hash that will be referred to as &lt;hash&gt; for the remainder of this document.
-The hash will be generated on the image server when an image is added and will look like:
+Each image will be identified by am MD5 hash that will be referred to as &lt;hash&gt; for the remainder of this document.
+The hash will be generated on the image server when an image is added.

-([a-f0-9]/){3}[a-f0-9]{32} where the first three letters is the first three letters of the hash.
-For instance:

-1/a/f/1af52abe5101aa01db6544ad28db5a16

-**GET /images/&lt;hash&gt;**
+**GET /&lt;hash&gt;**

 Fetch the image identified by &lt;hash&gt;.
-The following options are supported:
+The following query parameters are supported:

 * `(int) width` Width of the image in pixels.
 * `(int) height` Height of the image in pixels.